-Video distribution in IPTV form can be divided into three categories: live web TV, time-shifted TV programmes and video on demand.
+Video distribution in internet protocol TV form can be divided into three categories: live web TV, time-shifted TV programmes and video on demand.
 Services of this type available in Poland are generally chargeable, therefore people who cannot afford to buy them do not have access to the presented content.

-Radio programmes and digital terrestrial television (DVB-T) offer channels available to the general public without prior payment.
+Radio programmes and digital terrestrial television (digital video broadcast – terrestrial (DVB-T)) offer channels available to the general public without prior payment.
 However, Polish law requires relatively small monthly fees for the use of a radio or television receiver.

-The Anti-Crisis Shield 3.014 introduced a previously announced amendment to the Cinematography Act.
-The list of entities obliged to pay a fee to the Polish Film Institute has been extended to include providers of VOD.
+The Anti-Crisis Shield 3.08 introduced a previously announced amendment to the Cinematography Act.
+The list of entities obliged to pay a fee to the Polish Film Institute has been extended to include providers of video on demand.
 The new regulation entered into force on 1 July 2020, while the fee itself should be paid on a quarterly basis, within 30 days of the end of the quarter.